NATASHA-ct/TestDrivenDevop/README.md

 For  Rspec you need to install the rspec gem using : gem install rspec

+To run the test run in your terminal :rspec spec

 ### Run Linters:
 -To run rubocop we use...